digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_cluster.md

   - `day` - (Required) The day of the maintenance window policy.
 May be one of "monday" through "sunday", or "any" to indicate an arbitrary week day.
   - `start_time` (Required) The start time in UTC of the maintenance window policy in 24-hour clock format / HH:MM notation (e.g., 15:00).
 * `destroy_all_associated_resources` - (Optional) **Use with caution.** When set to true, all associated DigitalOcean resources created via the Kubernetes API (load balancers, volumes, and volume snapshots) will be destroyed along with the cluster when it is destroyed.
+* `kubeconfig_expire_seconds` - (Optional) The duration in seconds that the returned Kubernetes credentials will be valid.
+If not set or 0, the credentials will have a 7 day expiry.

 This resource supports [customized create timeouts](https://www.terraform.io/docs/language/resources/syntax.html#operation-timeouts).
 The default timeout is 30 minutes.